 In 1948, Hasselblad offered its first medium format camera, Edwin Land first marketed the Polaroid camera and the Candlewood Camera Club was established.
 Since that time, we have seen the invention of TTL metering (1964), the C-41 color process introduced (1973), the introduction (and later the failure of) the disk and APS film cameras, the first autofocus SLR system (the Minolta Maxxum in 1985), the release of Adobe Photoshop (1990) and the first digital SLR (the Kodak DCS0100, a modified Nikon F3 in 1991).

 Through it all, we still love the magic of creating images and sharing them with our friends, families and the world via the Candlewood Camera Club.
-We continue to be excited as our images appear (perhaps on a screen rather than in a darkroom tray) and we behold our creations at our regular meetings and competitions, which persons of all photography skills are invited to attend.
+We continue to be excited and inspired as our images appear at our regular meetings and competitions.

 Please be our guest at any of our meetings.
 Regardless of your photographic skill level, you will learn, become a better photographer and make new friends along the way.